BryanJames16/BryanJames16/README.md

 ### Hi there 👋 Welcome!

-### :man_technologist: About Me
+### 👨‍💻 About Me

-Hi! :hand: My name is **Bryan James** from Rizal, Philippines.
+Hi! ✋ My name is **Bryan James** from Rizal, Philippines.
 Currently working at Globe Telecom, Inc. as a Platform Engineer 💻.

 With 5 years in tech field and leader in IT operations, I often find myself in communities 🏢, blog posts 📜, and tech forums 💻 continuously burning my enthusiasm with new and relevant technologies!
 I am passionate with anything about technology, especially with anything regarding cloud native ☁, DevOps 🚢, and observability 🔭.